CBurruss/penguins/README.md

  - `not_in()` — perform the inverse of the `is_in()` method
  - `not_like()` — perform the inverse of the `str.contains()` method

-### Verb functions
+### 3. Verb functions

 As hinted at above, penguins gains most of its utility from its dplyr-styled functions.
-While they'll be covered in the [Examples](#examples) section, here are the functions that have currently been ported over:
+While they'll be covered in the [Examples](#examples) section, here are the verb functions that have currently been ported over:
 1. `select()` — select specific columns from the DataFrame
 2. `filter()` — filter rows based on boolean conditions
 3. `mutate()` — create new columns or modify existing ones